cjander18/GRP/README.md

 Rebalance weekly (too expensive when portfolio < 300k)

-### Holding
+### Portfolio

-20YR Treasuries: TLT
+- 20YR Treasuries: TLT
-Gold: BAR
+- Gold: BAR
-S&P 500: VOO
+- S&P 500: VOO
-Cash
+- Cash

 ### Phase 1 (Individual assets)

 - Getting the data -> independent of all else, return arithmetic average and standard dev of asset.
 Alpha vantage?
   - TLT/BAR/VOO can all be the same API endpoint (API gateway -> Lambda) called 3 separate times with each ticker
   - Cash might need its own API endpoint (API gateway -> Lambda) b/c it requires the 3 mo t-bill yield

 ### Phase 2 (Portfolio construction)

 - Making the calculations
   - Central FLASK app (can be nested in an API gateway call to a Lambda)

 ### Phase 3 (Portfolio execution)

 - Executing the position updates
   - One API endpoint (API gateway -> Lambda) to buy/sell TLT/BAR/VOO

 ### Phase 1 (Individual assets)